 - The islower() method also does not take any arguments or parameters; it checks the given string for lowercase characters and gives the output either true or false.
 If any parameters specified, then it will also give an error as a syntax error.

 - The islower() method gives the output as true if the string is whitespace only.

 - The islower() method also is applied to or applicable only to string or characters as it just checks the string if it is lowercase or no; if yes, then true, else false.
 So this method does not apply to digital characters or numbers and special symbols because there is nothing as lowercase or uppercase in numbers and special symbols.

 Example #2 – lower() and islower() method

-The above two methods are used in the programs where there is need to check for the same strings for example when we are registering to some portal then it will ask for username, email, passwords where the string matching is done as it asks to type twice for password and email where these methods can be used.
+The above two methods are used in the programs where there is a need to check for the same strings; for example, when we are registering to some portal then, it will ask for username, email, passwords where the string matching is done as it asks to type twice for password and email where these methods can be used.

-In Python, to check for lowercase and to convert uppercase alphabets to lowercase alphabets there are two methods.
-The lower() method is used to convert the uppercase letters to lowercase letters and it does not apply to numbers and special symbols.
+There are two methods in Python to check for lowercase and to convert uppercase alphabets to lowercase alphabets.
+The lower() method is used to convert the uppercase letters to lowercase letters, and it does not apply to numbers and special symbols.
 The islower() method is used to check whether the given string is in lowercase characters.
 Therefore the methods are used only for lowercase characters.
 These methods are only again used for alphabets but not on numbers and special symbols.